raramuridesign/fabrik/README.md

 I will change this later, so they are loaded by the WebAssetManager

 A new list can be created and a new (field)element can be added.
 A list can be trashed and trash can be emptied.
-A new list menu item can be created, but the frontend is not working yet (router error).
+A new list menu item can be created, but the frontend is not working yet.

-All other menu items (forms, groups, elements,...) are updated, but some may not yet work as expected.
+All menu items (lists, forms, groups, elements,...) are updated to the Atum template, but some may not yet work as expected.

 Only the status filter is working, other filters are not working yet.